githubtraining/design-thinking-intro/responses/02_intro-answer.md

 ### :keyboard: Activity: Review this pull request

 1. Read the additions in the `Files changed` tab
-2. Approve this pull request (if needed)
+2. Approve this pull request
 3. Merge this pull request
 4. Delete the branch